whoami-shubham/whoami-shubham.github.io/_posts/2018-11-08-hello-world.md

 ---

 This is shubham. <br>
-I created this Blog to write something that i would found helpful.<br>
+I created this Blog to write something that I can easily find and refer to later.<br>
 <br><br>

 > If you really want to understand something, the best way is to try and explain